ppacher/dnswall/docs/README.md

 // most C&C server communication and DNS tunneling use very low
 // TTLs so attackers can quickly change the C&C server location,
-// drop everything that has a TTL lower than 10 minutes reject( request.Ttl < 60*10 )
+// drop everything that has a TTL lower than 10 minutes
+// Note that this rule may cause troubles with some CDN providers
+// that use low TTLs for fast updates (which looks like a Fast-Flux DGA network ....) reject( request.Ttl < 60*10 )

 // Sinkhole every request for which our system is 70% sure that the